The Best SIM Card for International Travel in 2023

 Ads are how we pay our bills and keep our blog free for you to enjoy.
 We also use affiliate links; if you make a purchase through them, we may receive a small commission at no cost to you.

-In today’s interconnected world, a smartphone has become an indispensable tool for travels.
-From booking one’s trip to finding a nearby ATM, a smartphone performs many helpful functions that go beyond simply making and receiving phone calls.
+In today’s interconnected world, a smartphone has become an indispensable tool for travel.
+From booking one’s trip to finding a nearby ATM, and snapping amazing photos a smartphone performs many helpful functions that go beyond simply making and receiving phone calls.

 Purchase a SIM card

 If one does not wish to remain tethered to their U.S.-based plan, one option is to either purchase an unlocked smartphone or check with the carrier about unlocking the current smartphone.

 Then either purchase a SIM card specific to a given country or use a global international SIM card such as the card available from KnowRoaming that allows use of the card in the United States, as well as a range of countries.

 Choose a SIM card that also offers a data plan, so one can use the phone for texting, as well as accessing applications like maps while on the go.